Chinese Journal of International Law

 LIN Zexu

-Abstract [this consists of the questions discussed and your answers, no more than 130 words]: The Utopia doctrine asserts that Utopia as an ideal can promote peace, stability and human flourishing.
+The Utopia doctrine asserts that Utopia as an ideal can promote peace, stability and human flourishing.
 A utopia is an imagined civic polity consisting of 3 main elements: transparency; legitimacy; and mass appeal.
 A utopian goal may help to improve the world but may drive the world mad.
 To take full advantage of the doctrine, conscientious policy-makers may want to take it easy and not engender exaggerated sense of exuberance.
-[For a real example from the Journal, hit: No case exists objections procedure; or go to the OUP site to see all.]
+[For actual examples from the Journal, go to: https://academic.oup.com/chinesejil/issue ]

 [The body of text shall use this style:]